smartstore/user-docs/en/user-guide/configuration/setting-up-tax-calculation.md

 By going to **Configuration > Regional Settings > Countries**, you can specify which of the activated countries in your store are subject to the EU regulation.

-> [!INFO]
+{% hint style="info" %}
-> If the location of your shop is within the EU and you're selling products to other countries in the EU, it's recommended to activate all of the last five settings in the Tax Settings configuration area.
+If the location of your shop is within the EU and you're selling products to other countries in the EU, it's recommended to activate all of the last five settings in the Tax Settings configuration area.
+{% endhint %}

 ## B2B Scenarios

 If you're selling your products to other companies, you don't need to include taxes in your price displays.
 Therefore, you can set the option  **Tax Display Type**  to **Excluding Tax**.
 If you're selling to both end users and companies, you can also configure this setting on the customer role level.
 To do so, go to **Admin > Customers > Customer Roles > Tax Display Type** .
 This setting will override the setting you've configured in **Tax Settings**.
 The same applies to the customer role setting **Tax Exempt**.
 The **Is Tax Exempt** setting can also be set on the customer level, which overrides the customer role setting.

-> [!INFO]
+{% hint style="info" %}
-> If you choose to display prices with a display type that differs from the setting for entering prices in the backend (e.g. **Prices Include Tax** = active & **Tax Display Type** \= **Excluding Tax** ), rounding errors may occur.
+If you choose to display prices with a display type that differs from the setting for entering prices in the backend (e.g. **Prices Include Tax** = active & **Tax Display Type** \= **Excluding Tax** ), rounding errors may occur.
 In this case, it's recommended to activate the option **Configuration > Setiings > Shopping Cart Settings > Round prices during calculation** .
+{% endhint %}